James T. Harris III

-James T. Harris III is the fourth president of the University of San Diego.
+James T. Harris III is the fourth and current president of the University of San Diego (USD).
 Previously, he served as president of Widener University (2002-2015) and Defiance College (1994-2002), where he was named one of the top 50 character-building presidents in the United States by the John Templeton Foundation.
+Harris was named the top sitting college president in 2024 based on a study by the American Enterprise Institute.

 Career

 While Harris served at Defiance, the College received the largest gift in its history when the McMaster family gave Defiance $6 million to establish the McMaster School for the Advancement of Humanity.
 The College also achieved national recognition from U.S. News as one of the nation's top 25 service-learning schools during Harris' tenure.
 Harris was also Vice President at Wright State University in Dayton, Ohio, and the College of Mount St. Joseph in Cincinnati, Ohio.
-Harris started his career teaching social science at the Toledo Central Catholic High School.
+Harris started his career teaching social science at Central Catholic High School in Toledo, Ohio.

+Widener University granted Harris the title of president emeritus in 2015 and named its its newest residence hall Harris Hall in his honor.

+During Harris' time as president, USD has been recognized as one of the top schools nationally for being a “best run college” and having the “best quality of life” by the Princeton Review, a top five program nationally for promoting public service by Washington Monthly, and has received additional recognition for its sustainability efforts and work to enhance diversity and inclusion.
+In 2024, USD received the largest gift in its history to support advancements in STEM education and research.

 Harris, a first-generation college student, received his D.Ed. from Pennsylvania State University in 1988.
 In 2003 he was named an alumni fellow by the alumni association and in 2013 a distinguished alumni by the university's board of trustees, the highest honor given a graduate of Penn State..
 He has also received degrees from Edinboro University and the University of Toledo.
 Both Edinboro and Toledo have named him a distinguished alumni.